-Annual Official Art Contest
+CSTS 2020 Annual Art Contest

 • All artwork you submit must be your own.
 If you plan to incorporate any stock imagery in your entry, you must have documentation showing that you have permission to use and reproduce it.
+It should go without saying, but we’ll say it anyway.
+Don’t use copyrighted artwork in your submission.
+This includes copyrighted or trademarked Firefly, Serenity and Dr. Horrible assets or fan-created work that is not your own.

 • Because this is about Equality Now and Peace in the ‘Verse, there should be no overt violence portrayed within the art.